Achieving K-12 School Diversity Without Considering Race

 To assist them in their efforts, school officials should refrain from using their “neighborhood school concept” when making student assignment decisions.
 Because our neighborhoods are often racially and economically segregated, adherence to this concept often produces racially and economically segregated schools.
 Unfortunately, many students who attend such schools face tremendous — and often insurmountable — challenges ranging from less qualified teachers to fewer resources.
 To further their diversity and educational goals, schools should base student assignment decisions on factors such as students’ socioeconomic status and performance on standardized tests.
 Limiting the concentrations of lower performing and socioeconomically disadvantaged students will both diversify the schools and create an educational environment in which minority students are more likely to achieve.

 Students’ opportunities to succeed academically will continue to be greatly hindered unless school officials address the glaring disparities in teacher quality at high-poverty, predominantly minority schools.
 Currently, novice teachers and those who do not have a degree or certification in their subject area are twice as likely to be assigned to impoverished and minority-concentrated schools.
 School officials should implement financial incentives such as higher salaries, bonuses and early retirement to attract more highly qualified teachers to lower performing schools.
-Schools should also implement initiatives — such as pre-service teacher education, mentoring programs and continual professional development — to improve teacher qualifications and effectiveness.
+Schools should also implement initiatives — such as pre-service teacher education, mentoring programs and continual professional development — to improve teacher qualifications

 Whether the Supreme Court permits the use of race in elementary and secondary education assignments, our schools and our country have a moral responsibility to ensure that all students have the opportunity to interact with peers from diverse backgrounds.